 Liposuction is a body-sculpting procedure to remove localized deposits of fat and to sculpt a more aesthetic and proportional body shape.
 Liposuction is routinely performed on multiple areas of the body including the chin and neck, upper arms, abdomen, back, hips, buttocks, thighs, knees, calves, and ankles.
 Patients will achieve the most optimal results if they have achieved an ideal body weight with diet and exercise prior to performing liposuction.

-The recovery period will depend on the extent of the procedure and areas that are treated.
+The recovery period will depend on the extent of the procedure and the areas that are treated.
 The patient will have bruising and swelling of all treated areas.
-Pain medication and antibiotics are prescribed.
-A compressive garment similar to a girdle is worn over the next few weeks to decrease swelling and to help to contour the area.
-Activity and work restrictions will be in place for a period of time following the surgery in order to allow for healing and reduce the risks of postoperative complications.
+Pain medication, antibiotics, and nausea medication as needed are prescribed.
+A compression garment, similar to a girdle, is worn postoperatively for a few weeks to decrease swelling and to help to contour the area.
+Activity and work restrictions will be in place for a period of time following the surgery in order to allow for healing, and reduce the risks of postoperative complications.

 Melanie L. Aya-ay, M.D.
 Plastic Surgery, P.L.

 16626 N. Dale Mabry Highway